too-noob-to-handle/Bank-/README.md

 #  UPSTREAM_REPO.

-This is a modified repo of [anasty17](https://github.com/anasty17)'s [mltb](https://github.com/anasty17/mirror-leech-telegram-bot/tree/h-code)'h-code' branch.
+This is a modified repo of [anasty's mltb](https://github.com/anasty17/mirror-leech-telegram-bot/tree/h-code) 'h-code' branch.

 # Features: